SaidiAnass/Gerrit-Atelier/README.md

 - [Windows](https://github.com/Sl0v3C/Install_Gerrit_4Windows_Guide)
 - [Linux](https://gerrit-documentation.storage.googleapis.com/Documentation/3.5.0.1/linux-quickstart.html)

-In our case we will use [GerritHub](http://gerrithub.io/):
+In our case we will use [GerritHub](http://gerrithub.io/)

 **GerritHub** is a public instance of Gerrit Code Review, which provides highly customisable sofisticated security.
-Whilst right now all GerritHub projects have shared a common public polity for all projects, you can customise your Gerrit project security and further restrict or extends the default permissions
+Whilst right now all GerritHub projects have shared a common public polity for all projects, you can customise your Gerrit project security and further restrict or extends the default permissions.

 ### Creating Gerrithub account